 So how did the RC30 came into being?
 Well, according to rumours, tired of hearing that Honda makes people’s bike but utilarian bikes compared to what Yamaha and Kawasaki was making, Sochiro Honda wanted to show the world what his factory was capable of.
 He wanted to show that even if it comes to any arena, Honda can make the best knights.
 But then rumour also has it that Sochiro knew that the SBK was the next thing for marketing and the RC30 was the right tool.
 Whatever it was, the world had never seen anything like it.
 Hondas were of course making some V4s before the RC30, but with this they got the ingredients right.
 The single sided swinging arm and the rear wheel came from the RVF750 endurance.
 But there were a lot of things the RC30 carried from its racing heritage which were not exactly street friendly.
 Pistons and valves were tight so seizures were common.
 The brakes were extremely light for a street machine.
 But basically it was meant for racing.
 The compact head design allowed for straighter, better-flowing ports.
 Lots of the features of the RC30 are more akin to a MotoGP bike like the short wheelbase of 55.5 inches.
 The foot pegs are high up and back.
 The handlebars are genuine low clip-ons.
 The rider sits at the front due to the short gas tank.
 The seat looks thin but supposed to be rather comfortable for a racing bike and the overall riding posture is also supposed to be ‘roomy’, you know free elbow movements and all which means besides being a race bike, the bike is also capable of providing a decent city ride and some amount of highway ride although the two big radiators with the heat emitting from it will ensure that you don’t get too comfortable on it.
 After all, the bike is meant for race tracks.

+Actually it has always been like this.
+While the RD350 scares you like a maniac and the Z1 gives you goose bumps with its raw power, the VFR750 will excite you, intimidate you and fascinate you by the sweet mill.
+Of course while the Z1 and RD350 are street bikes with racing stripes, the RC30 is a race bike derived from a steer bike and as such it doesn’t try to hide that fact.
+Which means while the RD350 and Z1 will prepare a racer from you, you have to be a racer to master the RC30 to enjoy the bike at its fullest.
 The RC30 was described at the best motorcycle ever coming out of the fab Japanese four dungeons.
 Of course, the RC30 was never easy to own.
 Imagine a Japanese 750cc bike costing above $10,000 two decades ago, but you know what went inside it, titanium connecting rods, hand built and all, so it was worth it.
 It is not just exclusive, the Honda RC30 is more than a classic, it is a true legend in every way, a dream bike and although it is very very difficult to get, those who have it know that they are in the A-List.
 If it is not as prominent as the RD350 or Z1, say it didn’t make the cult status that the Yamaha and Kawasaki enjoys, it is again because it is a Honda.
 People never realized that Honda can make something so capable and the fault for that image probably also goes to Honda, so by the time it started creating records and wins and by the time people got to know the RC30, it had already left the building!
 The word legend is very frequently used now a days to describe classic bikes, so if the RC30 needs to be given an appropriate adjective, it has to be legend among legends.
 Recently, there was a RC30 on sale on ebay, an exotic looking one (aren’t they all?) which has clocked around 15000 miles.
 The auction is over but I think it is still with the seller.
 He is asking $25000 for it, quite a deal.
 Check it out, it might be still there.